Emmanuel-Rosa/dbt-Yalo/README.md

 ## SOLUTION

 To solve this case I've created a containerized solution using `dbt` and `BigQuery` (also a separated `postgreSQL` instance for data extraction, if needed).
-The `iowa_liquor_sales` table provided was stored in `BigQuery`'s public database, so to access it I've created a project in `GCP` (`Yalo-AE-case`) and a `service account` (that generated the `json` file we are using here to connect to the project).
+The `iowa_liquor_sales` table provided was stored in `BigQuery`'s public database, so to access it I've created a project in `GCP` (`Yalo-AE-case`) and a `service account` (that generated the `json` file I've used in the `key` folder to connect to the project - I can send it per request).
 With the cloud elements configured, I've copied the table from the `public-data` database to `yalo-as-case`, under the `yalo_raw` schema, as can be seen bellow:

 ![alt text](assets/images/image-1.png)